zobin8/talented-gm/README.md

 **At least, that is what will be possible once it is programmed.
 At the moment, limited features are available.** The following features are currently missing:
  * Exporting as a log file
- * Moving between, adding, and deleting turns
- * Displaying notes in the turn tab
  * Displaying initiative in the turn tab
  * Displaying NPCs and their hitboxes in the turn tab
  * Displaying further NPC information (stats & skills) in the turn tab